coolguyalex/coolguyalex.github.io/pages/rpg/kudahn/kudahn-species.md

 ---

 ## **Dwarves (Gūndan)**
+### Overview
-Shorter than humans but massively built, the Gūndan are believed to be the closest of the old races to humankind and can interbreed with them.
-Culturally, however, they could not be more different.
-Dwarven society is rigorously ordered, perfection-driven, communal, and disciplined—producing the world’s finest engineers, architects, masons, endurance athletes, and game-players.
-Individualism is discouraged in favor of shared purpose, and dwarves judge themselves harshly through the quality of their craft.
+Although dwarves are highly physically diverse, they are primarily broken into two major sub-species of surface and subsurface dwellers.
+Despite thier physical differences the Dwarves are a highly ordered, communal, and disciplined people that produce the continent's finest engineers, architects, masons, warriors, and athletes.
+Individualism is often discouraged in favor of shared purpose, and dwarves judge themselves harshly through the quality of their craft.
 Their technologies and techniques are unmatched, though their conservatism often slows adoption of new innovations.
+### Dispersal
+Dwarves are largley found in the mountainous country of Zidan which runs North to South along the Spine of Uros for hundreds of miles.

 ---

 ## **Gnomes**